 Look for Ways to Save

-There are several ways to cut pet expenses and afford a furry friend on a budget.
+There are several ways to cut expenses and afford a new pet on a budget.
 Here are a few tips:

 - Buy in bulk.
 You can buy food, treats and other pet supplies at wholesale prices from bulk stores, but you will need to have the appropriate space to store all the excess or else your supplies could go bad.